i-Faith/Faith/README.md

-### About Me
-I’m currently studying Software Development at Power Learn Academy and pursuing my passion for using data to solve health challenges.

 ## 👋 Hi there, I'm Faith Cheptoo

 - Data Science Student | Health Science Background | Passionate about Data & Analytics
 - I am passionate about exploring how data can transform healthcare and decision-making.
 - Currently learning and building projects in data analytics and machine learning.

 ### 🌱Current Focus